inomuh/evarobot/README.md

 - In order for the sensors to work properly, "gazebo_ros_pkgs" files must be downloaded to your computer.

         $ sudo apt-get install ros-noetic-gazebo-ros-pkgs

+- In order for the navigation tools to work properly, "ros-navigation" must be downloaded to your computer.

+        $ sudo apt-get install ros-noetic-ros-navigation

 -------------------------------------------------------------------------------
 Changelog: